wasswaenockmale/javascript-sessions/Projects/shillingsToDollar/README.md

 # Currency Converter App

-This is a solution to the session assigment that was given at the ablestate creatives limited.
+This is a solution to the session assignment that was given at the ablestate creatives limited.
 It has helped me to improve my coding skills by building a realistic projects.

 ## Table of contents